gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 Each of these feature flags had a corresponding environment variable (in the format of `process.env.GATSBY_EXPERIMENTAL_%FLAG-NAME%`).
 These environment variables were also removed and don't have any effect anymore.

+### `shouldOnCreateNode` is stable

+The previously unstable API `unstable_shouldOnCreateNode` was renamed to [`shouldOnCreateNode`](/docs/reference/config-files/gatsby-node/#shouldOnCreateNode).
+It's considered a stable API now.
+The functionality is identical, so only a rename will be required.

+If you've used a similar check inside `onCreateNode` as an early return we recommend completely switching to the `shouldOnCreateNode` API (and removing the check from `onCreateNode`).

+### Removal of `nodeModel.runQuery` and `nodeModel.getAllNodes`

+The previously deprecated `nodeModel` methods [`runQuery`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelrunquery-is-deprecated) and [`getAllNodes`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelgetallnodes-is-deprecated) were removed.
+You'll need to use `nodeModel.findOne` and `nodeModel.findAll` instead.

+The Gatsby 3 to 4 migration guide has instructions on how to update [`runQuery`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelrunquery-is-deprecated) and [`getAllNodes`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelgetallnodes-is-deprecated).

 ### Update to `graphql` 16

 The internal `graphql` dependency was updated from v15 to v16.
 In most cases this change will be invisible to you and no action is required.
 However, if you reached into `gatsby/graphql` or are relying on TypeScript types for `graphql` v15, you might need to look into the [graphql v16 release notes](https://github.com/graphql/graphql-js/releases/tag/v16.0.0).

-### Removal of `nodeModel.runQuery` and `nodeModel.getAllNodes`
+### Removal of GraphQL Playground

-The previously deprecated `nodeModel` methods [`runQuery`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelrunquery-is-deprecated) and [`getAllNodes`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelgetallnodes-is-deprecated) were removed.
-You'll need to use `nodeModel.findOne` and `nodeModel.findAll` instead.

-The Gatsby 3 to 4 migration guide has instructions on how to update [`runQuery`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelrunquery-is-deprecated) and [`getAllNodes`](/docs/reference/release-notes/migrating-from-v3-to-v4/#nodemodelgetallnodes-is-deprecated).
+Maybe you didn't know, but Gatsby supported [GraphQL Playground](https://github.com/graphql/graphql-playground) as an alternative to [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql) for some time now.
+With Gatsby 5 we've updated GraphiQL to v2 which has feature parity with GraphQL Playground.
+Thus we removed the `GATSBY_GRAPHQL_IDE` environment variable and GraphQL Playground.
+Visit the [GraphiQL guide](/docs/how-to/querying-data/running-queries-with-graphiql/) to learn more about GraphiQL v2.

 ### Gatsby related packages